Deepak1230987/AI-Job-Recruiter-app/README.md

 ## 🤝 Contributing

-We welcome contributions to AIcruiter!
+We welcome contributions to Intervu.AI!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)